Seeker14491/distance-db-populator/guide/README.md

 # Distance DB guide

-The Distance database contains data on all sprint, challenge, and stunt maps in Distance.
+The Distance database contains data on all official and workshop levels Distance.
 You can perform queries to the database at [this link](https://distance-db-sql.seekr.pw/).
 Queries are written in the SQL language, specifically the dialect used by PostgreSQL.
 If you don't know SQL, or need a refresher, I found [sqltutorial.org](https://www.sqltutorial.org/) helpful.
 Here is a view of the database schema:

 ![](schema.svg)